Event Date:

 About Our Workshop Presenters

-Please note additional presenters will be added.
+Please note additional presenters and photos may be added.*

 Karen A. ChambersâŊis a senior business and communications strategist, writer, editor, and brand advisor.
 She is coauthor ofâŊthe anthology, Beauty Stories from Around the World,âŊand a former senior executive with Iman, Posner and Dark & Lovely Cosmetics brands.
 Chambers has been a contributing writer and editor forâŊSisters From AARP,âŊBlack EnterpriseâŊandâŊBlack EleganceâŊmagazines and has guest lectured on multicultural inclusion at FIT and the United Nations.
 She earned her BA in Communication from Rutgers University's Douglass College and holds professional certifications in Corporate Communications from Cornell and Inclusion & Diversity from Yale School of Management.
 Her greatest passion is advancing the impact of womenâs leadership and fostering multicultural diversity, equity and inclusion.âŊ